rubenski/yts-java-sdk/README.md

 implemented a region selection form.
 These are supported by the `SelectField` class, so these banks are supported via the SDK.

-If an embedded flow must be supported, the following changes should be implemented:
-- Richer form domain in order to support the `container` form component and additional form fields (text, date, number, radio, etc)
-- Encryption instructions and a public key on the form step for supporting encryption of credentials
-- A call to the `/vx/connect` endpoint without `redirectUrlId` parameter should be supported